-(a) The members of the Board of Selectmen shall constitute the legislative body of the Town of Hardwick for all purposes required by law and except as otherwise herein specifically provided, and shall have all powers and authority given to, and perform all duties required of town legislative bodies or boards of selectmen under the Constitution and laws of the State of Vermont.
+(a) The members of the Selectboard shall constitute the legislative body of the Town of Hardwick for all purposes required by law and except as otherwise herein specifically provided, and shall have all powers and authority given to, and perform all duties required of town legislative bodies or selectboards under the Constitution and laws of the State of Vermont.

 (3) Appoint members of all boards, commissions, committees, or similar bodies unless specifically provided otherwise by this charter or law.

 (4) Make, amend, and repeal ordinances in compliance with sections 107 and 108 of this charter.

 (5) Inquire into the conduct of any officer, employee, commission, or department and investigate any and all municipal affairs when deemed necessary for the proper and orderly conduct of Town government.

 (6) Submit an annual budget to the voters, to be voted on at Town meeting, in accordance with the provision of subchapter 15 of this charter dealing with the budget.